NatoliChris/diablo-benchmark/README.md

+# UNMAINTAINED REPOSITORY

+The ownership of this repository has been moved to: [https://github.com/blockchain-benchmarking/diablo][https://github.com/blockchain-benchmarking/diablo]

+The main/master branch has also been decommissioned, as it has been superceded by `develop` and `v2` by the diablo team.
+I am unfortunately no longer involved in the project so this repository will be archived.

 # Diablo: Distributed Analytical BLOckchain Benchmark Framework

 Diablo, an analytical blockchain benchmark framework focusing on distributed clients performing real-world workloads.
 The focus of this benchmark is to provide a benchmark framework with a focus on truly distributed clients performing realistic workloads to evaluate and analyse different blockchain systems.